Zoeppritz Phase Plotter

 Zoeppritz coefficient phases.

-- To use the applet, select whether the incident wave is P or S, and
+- To use the Plotter, select whether the incident wave is P or S, and

 whether it originates in the upper or lower level.
 These choices may be